-To identify preliminary issues for analysis (refer the BLM's NEPA Handbook H-1790-1 at page 41), the BLM conducted internal scoping.
+To identify preliminary issues for analysis (refer to the BLM's NEPA Handbook H-1790-1 at page 41), the BLM conducted internal scoping.
 The BLM personnel listed in Appendix 5.4.2 provided information and input for this EA.
 Through the BLM's internal scoping, and in light of the numerous EAs the BLM has prepared for oil and gas lease sales in Wyoming, this EA incorporates by reference the analysis of issues previously addressed in the RMP FEISs, to which it tiers.

-BLM Wyoming personnel also conferred with the Wyoming Game and Fish Department (WGFD) in accordance with an interagency Memorandum of Understanding.
+The BLM Wyoming personnel also conferred with the Wyoming Game and Fish Department (WGFD) in accordance with an interagency Memorandum of Understanding.

-In addition, BLM conducted a 30-day public scoping period which began on July 18, 2024.
-The main issues identified through public scoping included, but were not limited to, leasing in Greater Sage-Grouse habitat, big game habitat and migrations corridors, potential emissions impacts, water resources, expressions of interest, and support for continued leasing.
+In addition, the BLM conducted a 30-day public scoping period which began on January 31, 2025.
+The main issues identified through public scoping included, but were not limited to, leasing in Greater Sage-Grouse habitat, big game habitat and migrations corridors, potential emissions impacts, water resources, expressions of interest, disapproval of ongoing leasing and support for continued leasing.
 Comments received through the public scoping process were incorporated into this document.